The Ben Walton Trust

 What is oral cancer?

-Too few people have heard of oral cancer.
-It is relatively rare in the general population (over 4,000 cases are diagnosed in the UK each year, approximately the same number as cervical cancer).
-Globally, it is sixth on the list of cancers that kill.
-However, it is on the increase amongst young men and women and, most importantly, five year survival rate overall is less than 50% because many cancers are advanced before they are diagnosed.
-This survival rate is lower than that for melanoma or breast cancer.
-Early detection is vital, and can lead to an improved survival rate.
+Oral cancer is on the increase amongst young men and women and most importantly the five year survival rate is less than 50% - because many of these cancers are advanced before they are diagnosed.
+This survival rate is lower than for melanoma and breast cancer.

 Signs